jmerle/inkdrop-table-editor/CONTRIBUTING.md

 ## Maintainer Tasks

 Some tasks only have to be performed by the maintainer:
 - To update dependencies, run `yarn upgrade-interactive --latest` and select the dependencies to update.
-Be aware not to touch the `core-js` dependency, it needs to stay locked at `2.x` to prevent problems.
 - To release a new version, run `ipm publish`.
 Run `ipm help publish` to see all the supported arguments and options.
 After releasing the new version, go to the repository's releases on GitHub, create a new release, link it to the newly created tag and write some information about the update.